|Buying a Mobile Home

 Call the Better Business Bureau in your area and ask about the firm with which you plan to deal.
 Ask about the dealer’s service policy.
 Will the condition of the home on delivery be guaranteed, and will the dealer service it?

 If the answers are yes, read your contract and make sure this guarantee is, and all other verbal guarantees are, included in writing before you sign it.

 Make sure the model you plan to buy was built to perform in the area in which you wish to live.
 There are different specifications for different parts of the country.

 You may be considering a model to which you want to make additions, such as a porch, a storage closet or larger windows.
 Some of these alterations can adversely affect the warranty.
 You will need to check the park rules and regulations as well as local ordinances to make sure your alterations are allowed and to secure any needed permits before making any structural changes.
 You can learn the laws by contacting the Department of Highway Safety and Motor Vehicles, your attorney and local building officials.
 Knowing this information may influence your choice.

 Many complaints are concerned with misrepresentation and misunderstanding, so be sure you know what you are going to be paying for before you enter any agreement.
 When you finally do enter into a contract to buy a mobile home or to buy or rent space, keep a copy of any contracts for your file.

 If you believe you need legal advice, call your attorney.
-If you do not have an attorney, call The Florida Bar Lawyer Referral Service at (800) 342-8011, or the local lawyer referral service or legal aid office listed in the yellow pages of your telephone book.
+If you do not have an attorney, use The Florida Bar Lawyer Referral Service at (800) 342-8011 or online at www.floridabar.org/lawyerreferral, or a local lawyer referral service or legal aid office.